Littlebluemoon/ma2Research/Appendix.md

 ### Hold Head
 The judgment is calculated according to the table above.
 The hold will glow to signify the judgment.
 - The window to achieve specific judgments are described in the table above.
+- If the player put their hand on the hold too late, the hold would glow white instead.

 ### Hold Length
 If the player removes their hands from the hold input, the hold doesn't disappear instantly, instead it still remains till it ends, allowing the player to re-engage the hold.